UW-Madison-DSI/carbonGPT/data/markdowns/Wang et al., 2022.md

 Compost application may have increased macroaggregate formation by maintaining higher fungal populations across aggregate fractions.
 Although both bacteria and fungi populations were higher in the compost than mineral fertilizer treatments (Figs. 5 and 6), the difference in fungal abundance was two orders of magnitudes higher in compost than mineral fertilizer treatments (Fig. 6b).
 Higher fungal biomass density has been linked with increased soil aggregate formation (Lehmann et al., 2020) and fungi have been suggested to contribute more than prokaryotic communities to macroaggregate formation due to the enmeshing properties of their hyphae (Lehmann et al., 2017).
 The major difference in aggregation between the mineral fertilizer and compost treatments was due to the loss of large-macroaggregates under mineral fertilizer (Table 1), which suggested that the differences in fungal community abundance could have been a major contributor to the observed differences in soil structure.
 Similar to our finding, Li et al. (2019) in a long-term field study in Guizhou, China, reported that soil fungal abundances across aggregate fractions were maintained when mineral fertilizer was supplemented with manure but decreased in the absence of amendments; aggregate-associated C content also declined.
 Increased macroaggregate structure in compost treatments can, in turn, enhance the resistance of soil microbial habitats to environmental disturbances (Rillig et al., 2017).
 Our results support the hypothesis that impacts of management practices on soil C are dependent on changes in soil aggregation and aggregate-associated microbial communities (Trivedi et al., 2017).
 As shown in Table S1 and summarized in Griffin et al. (2017), despite the benefits associated with soil aggregation and C dynamics, crop yield in compost treatments were significantly lower than those in mineral fertilizer treatments due to the uncertainty of nitrogen availability in compost amended soil and the asynchronous nitrogen supply and demand, which is a common tradeoff for similar practices (Seufert et al., 2012).

 Interestingly, we found no effect of walnut shell biochar on soil microbial community composition or any soil parameters in our study, unlike what has been observed in previous studies investigating at other types of biochar (Jiang et al., 2016; Khodadad et al., 2011; Zhu et al., 2019).
 This may be due to the differences in biochar feedstock, pyrolysis conditions, soil and other environmental factors, or the fact that biochar under field conditions behaves differently than in the lab (Islam et al., 2021).
-It is possible that biochars produced at high temperatures (900 °C) contain little labile organic C compared to low temperature biochar and hence are not capable of supporting growth of microbial populations.
+It is possible that biochars produced at high temperatures (900 ◦C) contain little labile organic C compared to low temperature biochar and hence are not capable of supporting growth of microbial populations.
 Another explanation for the lack of impact may be the limited accessibility of biochar pores to microbes, despite its relatively high surface area and pore volume (Mukome et al., 2013a).
 The inter-particle pore structure in biochar is rapidly filled by soil particles after addition to soil (Lehmann and Joseph, 2015).
 Joseph et al. (2010) found that biochar internal pores started to fill in with organic and mineral matter after 1 year and most pores were filled 2 years after application in a field experiment.
 Ameloot et al. (2014) also found that biochar stopped serving as microbial substrate soon after application (~60 days) and had little long-term impact on soil microbial biomass and activities under field conditions.
 While previous studies have shown that biochar can alter soil microbial communities and potentially increase microbial interactions, most of these studies have been conducted in highly weathered oxisols with limited impacts observed in soils with high fertility (Yu et al., 2018).
 We speculate that soil amendments with higher amounts of non-pyrolyzed and/or microbially-available organic C can help achieve agricultural management targets, such as enhancing soil aggregation and C storage more effectively.

 # 5. Conclusion